To help the decision on which technique to choose, we expanded upon the short labels you see in the graph to help scope the response more carefully.

 6. Conversion rate optimisation (CRO) / improving website experiences

-It’s higher in popularity than previous years, but many businesses are missing out on a more data-driven approach to increase leads and sales from their websites.
+It’s higher in popularity than in previous years, but many businesses are missing out on a more data-driven approach to increase leads and sales from their websites.

 It a great way to show the need to test extensively since only a third have a positive test.
 It also shows how competitors may be getting ahead if they are testing more extensively.